rdsea/kalbi/giau/README.md

 docker-compose up
 ```
 A swagger-api documentation is available at http://localhost:9000/api-docs/.
 It documents all used data models, and exposed APIs.

+## Deployment
+### Important note on swagger
+If you want to use the swagger when the giau is deployed remotely (on a different address than localhost), you should override the `host` parameter in `swagger.json` to point to the giau's address.

 ## Built With

 * [NodeJS](https://nodejs.org/en/) - Runtime Environment